 Woodbury and Coshocton are popular spots for hunters and other nature enthusiasts, so you may have to take the less traveled paths to find the prime deer areas.
 Still, Woodbury is a beautiful piece of Ohio public land, and the adventure is worth it.

 The northeast region of Ohio is a thriving deer habitat, loaded with great places to set up camp and hunt.
-If you are heading to Coshocton for the Woodbury or Dillon Wildlife areas, complete the hat trick with the Conesville Coal Lands.
+If you are heading to Coshocton for the Woodbury or Dillon Wildlife Areas already, complete the hat trick with the Conesville Coal Lands.

-If you want public hunting land in Ohio but need to get away from the northeast triangle, head to southwest Ohio for the Shawnee State Forest area.
+If you want public hunting land in Ohio but need to get away from the northeast triangle, head to southwest Ohio for the Shawnee State Forest.
 At 60,000 acres, Shawnee is the single most extensive public forest area in Ohio and is a prime deer hunting spot as a result.
-Many Boone & Crockett bucks have been taken off this public tract, and it's easy to see why.
+Many Boone & Crockett bucks have been taken off this public tract.

-The woods are thick and scattered with overgrown trees and plants, but if you are game for a more rugged hunting experience, there is little doubt that you can be successful here, especially during the gun season at the tail end of the rut.
+The woods are thick and scattered with overgrown trees and plants, but if you're game for a more rugged hunting experience, there's little doubt that you can be successful here, especially during the gun season at the tail end of the rut.
 Be aware that the Shawnee State Park, located within the forest, does not permit hunting.

-The Eagle Creek Wildlife Area was newly established as a public hunting tract in 2018.
-Two thousand three hundred acres may not seem like much, but nestled in between agriculture and thick timber, located in the heart of the famed Brown County in the northeast corner of Ohio, this is a spot you don't want to overlook.
+The Eagle Creek Wildlife Area was established as a public hunting tract in 2018.
+It's 2,300 acres may not seem like much, but being nestled between farmlands and thick timber in the heart of the famed Brown County in the northeast corner of Ohio, this is a spot you don't want to overlook.

-What makes this piece so unique, as well as a honey hole for mature bucks, is that it is a controlled access property.
-Only 65 people are drawn annually, allowing each hunter to spread out and have a great chance at harvesting a trophy whitetail.
+What makes this piece unique, as well as a honey hole for mature bucks, is that it's a controlled-access property.
+Only 65 people are drawn from a lottery annually, allowing each hunter to spread out and have a great chance at harvesting a trophy whitetail.